Foldvari Research Group

 Drug Delivery and Pharmaceutical Nanotechnology Laboratory

-Dr. Marianna Foldvari is the Canada Research Chair in Bionanotechnology and Nanomedicine and a Professor of Pharmaceutical Sciences at the University of Waterloo’s School of Pharmacy.
+Dr. Marianna Foldvari is a Professor of Pharmaceutical Sciences and the Canada Research Chair in Bionanotechnology and Nanomedicine (2007-2014) at the University of Waterloo’s School of Pharmacy.
 Dr. Foldvari’s expertise is in pharmaceutics, dosage forms, drug delivery system design (dermal, transdermal, transmucosal, ocular, and intranasal), nanotechnology, non-viral delivery methods and vaccine development.

 Currently, the Foldvari Group is investigating novel materials, methods, mechanisms and pathways to enable the discovery and invention of needle-free administration of medicines.
 We are working on developing non-invasive drug delivery technologies and pharmaceutical products based on these technologies.

 - Develop novel delivery systems and formulations for drugs, proteins, nucleic acids and vaccines